Non-standard & complex property including thatched houses, large acreage & listed buildings.

-At Fox Davidson, we specialise in turning the impossible into the possible.
-Non-standard and complex properties – from timber-framed homes to those affected by Japanese knotweed – often face hurdles with mainstream lenders.
-But with our deep market access and expert brokers, we source the best mortgage deals from high-street banks to specialist lenders across the UK.
+Non-standard and complex properties, from listed buildings to properties with outbuildings and large acreage, often face hurdles with mainstream lenders.
+But with our deep market access and expert brokers, we source the best mortgage deals from high-street banks, specialist lenders and private banks across the UK.

 Get Your Free Mortgage Consultation Today.
 Speak to a specialist broker that knows non-standard properties inside out.